Skip to main content

 Deputy Director - David Ross

 The Office of Legal Standards and Compliance is comprised of General Counsel and staff, Staff Development & Training, Office of Planning and Accountability and Standards Management.
 Staff Development & Training is responsible for the essential functions of assessing, identifying, planning, coordinating, implementing, and delivering agency training and development programs for all staff at the agency.
-SD&T is also integral in the on-boarding process for new hires.
-The Office of Standards and Professional Development works to foster an agency-wide culture fully committed to policy and procedure compliance, promoting accountability and consistency across all divisions, and most importantly ensuring that DJJ provides service excellence for the youth in our care and their families.
+The Office of Standards and Professional Development works to foster an agency-wide culture that is fully committed to policy and procedure compliance, promoting accountability and consistency across all divisions, and most importantly ensuring that DJJ provides service excellence for the youth in our care and their families.
 Standards Management encompasses the areas of Performance-based Standards (PbS) and the Prison Rape Elimination Act (PREA).
-The legislative liaison is also under this division.
+The legislative liaison also report to this division.